d-cent/patterns/README.md

 These generated patterns can be viewed at http://d-cent.github.io/patterns/.

 ## Installation Instructions
+Before installation, if you must have a PC, make sure it's a Linux.
 - Clone this repo locally.
 - Install Grunt in terminal by saying: sudo npm install grunt-cli -g
 - Edit files locally in /source with text editor.